August 2025

 From time to time, you may see articles on the drawbacks of 401(k) retirement plans.
 While it is important to understand the limitations of any investment account, when pundits start claiming that 401(k) retirement plans don’t make sense for most people, I feel the need to speak up.
 When I was a financial advisor, nearly all of my clients—across a wide variety of income levels—built their foundation for retirement with 401(k) plans.
 I would hate to see people read negative articles and decide not to participate in retirement plans.
-401(k)s and other defined contribution plans have been instrumental in ensuring a secure retirement for Americans, allowing them to benefit from financial market booms.
+Defined contribution plans, such as 401(k)s and others, have been instrumental in ensuring a secure retirement for Americans, allowing them to benefit from financial market booms.

 Considering the downward trend in statutory tax rates over recent decades, do “tax advantaged” retirement accounts really help?
 Having conducted thorough analysis in this area, I am confident they do.